HardikHajela/FamCareAPP/readme.md

 Dear Visitor,<br />
 Greetings.
 During the COVID-19 Pandemic, my Dad's health was adversely affected due to COVID, amongst other reasons that elevated. <br />

 Living in a different continent from my parents, there were alot of variable out of my control.
 So, in that moment, I did what I do best: find a solution through Software Engineering!
-I took all the software engineering in me and made this PWA in a span of 3 days.
+So, I took all the software engineering in me and made this PWA in a span of 3 days.
 It has a couple of featues with which I can track my parent's heath.<br/>

 It has a Home page, using features like BootStrap and Typed.js by [@mattboldt](https://github.com/mattboldt/typed.js).
 In a Navber of the Home page, there are 4 options:&nbsp;&nbsp;<br />
 <img src="https://github.com/HardikHajela/FamCareAPP/blob/main/readmeicons/home.png" alt="home" height = "60"/>